 For more pronounced scarring, the following options are recommended:

 - Laser scar resurfacing – This technique uses laser beams to remove the top layer of scarred or damaged skin.
 The layer of skin underneath is then exposed and heals smoother and tighter.
+Please note, Dr Roth does not perform this procedure himself.

 - Scar Revision Surgery – In this procedure, scar tissue is removed surgically, and healthy skin surrounding the original scar is stretched to cover the wound.
 If the scar area is large, however, a skin graft may be needed.